infinum/accessibility-mobile-standards/docs/guidelines/platforms/ios/guideline_robust_ios.md

 Not providing accessibility identifiers for user interface elements.

-Implementing custom controls which are unfamiliar to the users and don't carry the necessary accessibility identifying information as defined in this guideline.
+Implementing custom controls that are unfamiliar to the users and don't carry the necessary accessibility identifying information as defined in this guideline.

-Changing the value or role of a user interface element without adjusting it's identifier programmatically.
+Changing the value or role of a user interface element without adjusting its identifier programmatically.

 #### Additional notes

-This guideline covers point 4.1.2 Name, Role, Value - Level A of the WCAG standard.
+This guideline covers point 4.1.2 Name, Role, Value – Level A of the WCAG standard.

 ⎯